Blackhead Persian

-The Blackhead Persian (also known as Swartkoppersie) is a fat-tailed breed of domestic sheep from Africa.
+The Blackhead Somali sheep (also known as Swartkoppersie) is a fat-tailed breed of domestic sheep from Africa.
 The sheep is originally from Somalia and a direct descendant of the Somali sheep.
 The breed is also a type of hair sheep, meaning they do not grow wool and tolerate heat better than wooled breeds and are raised primarily for meat.
-The Blackhead Persian has a white body and, as their name would suggest, an entirely black head.
+The Blackhead Somali has a white body and, as their name would suggest, an entirely black head.

 Characteristics

 The Blackhead Persian is a polled breed with both sexes lacking horns.
 It has a black head, with long pendulous ears, and a black neck and a white body, with a clear line demarcating the two colours.
 The rump and the base of the tail have an accumulation of fat.
 The breed was specifically bred for the large quantity of fat stored in the tail region which gave resilience in arid conditions and which was prized for cooking.

 On average at maturity, rams weigh 68 kg and ewes 52 kg.
 At birth, rams and ewes weigh about 2.6 kg.
 Ewes lactate for approximately 84 days, produce 50 kg of milk with 5.9% fat.